-Chris Packham has been a wildlife fanatic for as long as he can remember and his parents recall how he tried to ‘collect’ creatures that crept and crawled across their lawn before he could even walk.
+World Land Trust Patron Chris Packham, has been a wildlife fanatic for as long as he can remember.
+His parents recall how he tried to ‘collect’ creatures that crept and crawled across their lawn before he could even walk.

-With the years the obsession grew and at an early age Chris became a pioneer of ‘unloved’ animals.
+With the years the obsession grew and at an early age Chris became a champion of ‘unloved’ animals.
 Bats were a particular love, as were snakes and lizards.

 Chris is the champion of the humble species as opposed to the ‘cute and cuddly’.
 An outspoken critic of single species conservation, he argues that conservationists should be looking at the broader picture of ecosystems and habitats.